TeamDev-IP/JxBrowser-Gallery/web-server/pdf-export/README.md

    Also, the printing process is adapted to the pages that require long asynchronous operations to finish before being printed.
-If such operations are absent, the printing process can be simplified to a single call to `browser.mainFrame!!.print()` (see `PdfPrinting.kt`).
+If such operations are absent, the printing process can be simplified to a single call of `browser.mainFrame!!.print()` (see `PdfPrinting.kt`).

 2. A web server that accepts print requests and generates PDF files using JxBrowser.